Chapter 23: What Must Be Done

 “Good morning!”
 Apricot chirped, closing the door behind her.

-Apricot brushed a stray lock from her face, her cheeks still flushed from the run.
+Apricot brushed a stray lock from her face.
 “Yeah, I’m a little hyped,” she admitted with a quick laugh.
 “And yes, I have class.
 But I came here first because I wanted to ask you something.”

-Her sneakers squeaked softly as she crossed the loft, the sound oddly loud in the clean, modern quiet.
+Her sneakers squeaked softly as she crossed the loft.

 Bonni lifted an eyebrow and set her mug down with a soft clink.
 “This couldn’t wait until a normal hour?
 You know what time it is, right?” she drawled, though the tug at her mouth made it clear she wasn’t actually annoyed.